-No reason exists to segregate flowers and vegetables for aesthetic sensibility.
-Vegetables frequently flower; flowers often bear fruit.
+There is NO reason to segregate flowers and vegetables for appearance's sake.
+Vegetables frequently have flowers; flowers often bear fruit.
 All have leaves.
 Discounting the few species which thwart each other if they stand hip-to-hip in the garden plot, the plants I grow in my front yard constitute a gorgeous and peaceable kingdom.

 While a veteran of flower nurturing, I am a newbie at growing potatoes, broccoli, corn.
-Undaunted, I immersed myself in suburban victory/recession gardening this year.
-We are a family of two humans and three cats, so modest vegetable yields will suffice.
+Undaunted, I immersed myself in suburban victory/grow locally/love Mother Gaia gardening this year.
+I am in a small family, so modest vegetable yields will meet our needs.

-I did resort to using low fences and 2-foot tall chicken wire in spots to make the bunnies work harder if they want to raid.
+I used very low fences and 2-foot tall chicken wire in some spots to make the bunnies work harder if they want to raid the growing food.
 The problem with our rabbits is that they do not know how to share.
 They eat it all.
-So far (knock on wood), neighbors have not objected.
-I like to think my arrangements are tasteful or so surprisingly creative that they can be discounted as yard art by the crazy cat lady.
+So far (knock on wood), neighbors have not objected to my subtle, nearly invisible, fencing.
+I like to think my garden arrangements are tasteful or so surprisingly creative that they can be discounted as yard art by the crazy cat lady.

 The big success story is the broccoli.
 Artistically, the grayish-blue tinge of broccoli leaves provides a nice color contrast with my daisies and gaillardia.
 Equally important, it is so easy to grow!
 I am delighted to walk outside to harvest my front yard broccoli for salad.
 Sometimes I also add mint leaves and bee balm leaves from our gardens for unusual flavor accents.